eximo84/homeassistant-config-v2/Custom Buttons/readme.md

 * Play/Pause icon overlayed cover art
 * Used in conjunction with Mini-Media Player allows for a dynamic playback interface

+## Room View Button Cards

+Used within the Views Dashboard for individual rooms these cards are visual appealing and provide more-info on a tap action with a seperate power toggle to control the light/switch.
+Lights and switches are used in 1 column grid, sensors are in 2 column grid and automation/scene buttons are used in a 3 column grid.

 ## Room View Light Button

 ![Room_View Light Button](https://user-images.githubusercontent.com/25502878/114790522-cdd92e00-9d7c-11eb-81f3-3c9e36de3de2.PNG)